Skip to main content

 Wildlife & Scenery Focused Safari

-A true “Out of Africa” experience – riding the endless plains of the Serengeti.
+A true “Out of Africa” experience where you'll ride the endless plains of the Serengeti alongside herds of wildebeest.

 5 - 10 Nights